-- " Total closed-end fund assets were \$279 billion at year-end 2013, with bond closed-end funds accounting for 59 percent of total assets.
-Traditionally, bond closed-end funds have comprised the majority of closed-end fund assets, but over the past decade that share has declined from 75 percent. - The share of assets in equity closed-end funds was 41 percent of all closed-end fund assets at year-end 2013, up from 25 percent a decade ago.
-Continued demand for equity closed-end funds and recent years' gains in equity prices, which have outpaced bond returns, has bolstered equity closed-end funds' share. - As long-term interest rates rose in the second half of 2013 and investors pulled back from fixed-income securities generally, price deviations from net asset values for bond closed-end funds' prices widened markedly.
-For example, the average discount for municipal closed-end bond funds was 7.0 percent at year-end 2013, down from a premium of 3.7 percent in September 2012, which had been the highest premium in the past 10 years. - " Investor demand for new shares and a slowdown in redemptions of preferred shares has bolstered net share issuance of closed-end funds in the past four years.
-Net issuance of closed-end fund shares was \$10.1 billion for 2013, about the same as in the previous year, but substantially more than in 2010 and 2011. - Competitive dynamics have prevented any single closed-end fund sponsor from dominating the closed-end fund market.
-For example, of the largest 25 closed-end fund sponsors in 2003, only 12 remained in this group at year-end 2013. - " About two-thirds of closed-end funds employed structural leverage, certain types of portfolio leverage, or both in 2013.
-Closed-end funds had \$49 billion outstanding in preferred shares and other structural leverage at year-end 2013.
-Portfolio leverage consisting of reverse repurchase agreements and tender option bonds amounted to \$18 billion. - " Closed-end fund investors tended to have above-average household incomes and financial assets.
-An estimated 3.8 million U.S. households held closed-end funds in 2013.
+- Total closed-end fund assets were \$289 billion at year-end 2014, with bond closed-end funds accounting for 59 percent of total assets.
+Even though this percentage has declined from 67 percent in 2004, bond closed-end funds continued to make up the majority of closed-end fund assets. - The share of assets in equity closed-end funds was 42 percent of all closed-end fund assets at year-end 2014, up from 32 percent a decade ago.
+Continued demand for new shares of equity closed-end funds and recent years' gains in equity prices, which have outpaced bond returns, have bolstered equity closed-end funds' share. - Price deviations from net asset values on bond closed-end funds ended the year higher, despite steady reductions in long-term interest rates over 2014.
+For example, the average discount for taxable closed-end bond funds was 7.2 percent at year-end 2014, up from 6.3 percent at year-end 2013. - Investor demand for new closed-end fund shares weakened in 2014.
+Net issuance of closed-end fund shares was \$4.8 billion for 2014, down from \$13.7 billion in 2013 and \$11.3 billion in 2012. - Competitive dynamics have prevented any single closed-end fund sponsor from dominating the closed-end fund market.
+For example, of the largest 25 closed-end fund sponsors in 2004, only 15 remained in this group at year-end 2014. - " About two-thirds of closed-end funds employed structural leverage, portfolio leverage, or both in 2014.
+Closed-end funds had \$51 billion outstanding in preferred shares and other structural leverage at year-end 2014.
+Portfolio leverage consisting of reverse repurchase agreements and tender option bonds amounted to \$20 billion. - Closed-end fund investors tended to have above-average household incomes and financial assets.
+An estimated 3.4 million U.S. households held closed-end funds in 2014.
 These households tended to include affluent, experienced investors who owned a range of equity and fixed-income investments.